Discrete time quantum walk of locally interacting walkers: Local interaction of two walkers

 Without loss of generality, one can always express the unitary operator $\mathcal{O}$ with some hermitian operator $H$ as $\mathcal{O} = \mathrm{e}^{iH}$.
 Since it acts on the two-qubit Hilbert space, it can further be decomposed using Pauli matrices as

 where $\sigma_0$ is the identity $2\times 2$ matrix and $\sigma_i$ is the $i$-th Pauli matrix with real coefficients $h_{ij}$ which define the operator $H$ uniquely.

-Although the class of local interactions defined by different hermitian operators $H$ is quite large, there is a particularly important subclass of interactions that preserve the individual coin states of the walkers and introduce only an additional relative phase shift (it can be viewed as a counterpart of the interaction energy).
+While the general framework of Eq.~\eqref{eq:interaction} along with Eq.~\eqref{eq:hamiltonian} encompasses a broad class of local interactions, here we focus on a particularly important subclass of interactions that preserve the individual coin states of the walkers and introduce only an additional relative phase shift (it can be viewed as a counterpart of the interaction energy).
 This subclass is obtained by restricting $H$ to operators of the form

 where $\alpha$ and $\beta$ are two arbitrary real numbers.
 It is extremely useful to parametrize parameters $\alpha$ and $\beta$ with two angles $\theta_\pm = \alpha \pm \beta$ since then the interaction operator $V$ can be written as